HuemulSolutions/enola/docs/sending_data.md

     # Simulated model response
     model_response = "The Honda Civic offers great performance at a reasonable price."
     ```
-   - However, when your Python script effectively connects with an LLM Model (eg. Ollama running on your local machine or through an API), you can expect a real response that will be stored in the variable `model_response`.
+   - However, when your Python script effectively connects with an LLM Model (e.g. Ollama running on your local machine or through an API), you can expect a real response that will be stored in the variable `model_response`.
-   - You can check our user guide to Build a Chatbot using Ollama, you can visit our section [Building an Ollama Chatbot](building_chatbot_ollama.md).
+   - You can check our user guide to build a chatbot using Ollama, by visiting our section [Building an Ollama Chatbot](building_chatbot_ollama.md).

 - **Error Handling**: